HazyResearch/deepdive/doc/doc/basics/configuration.md

 ## <a name="pipelines" href="#"></a> Pipelines

 [Pipelines](running.html#pipelines) specification directives go in the global `deepdive` section.
-Available directives are:
+Available directives are `pipeline.pipelines` and `pipeline.run`.

-- `pipeline.pipelines` and `pipeline.run`: `pipeline.pipelines` is a section containing a list of one or more pipelines.
+- `pipeline.pipelines` is a section containing a list of one or more pipelines.
 Each pipeline is defined as an array of tasks, where the names of the tasks are the names of the extractors or inference rules to be executed, as in the following example: